leanardiles/FitJournal/README.md

 This project is for educational purposes.

-## AI use
+## AI Assistance

-This READ ME file has been created with the help of Claude.ai
+This project was developed with the assistance of Claude.ai (Anthropic) for:
+- Code architecture and implementation guidance
+- Database schema design
+- Frontend-backend integration
+- Bug fixing and optimization
+- Documentation (README.md)

 ---

-*Last Updated: December 1, 2024*
+*Last Updated: December 6, 2024*